cyrilletuzi/angular-async-local-storage/docs/WATCHING.md

 Notes:

 - Client-side storage only makes sense for keeping data when the user *leaves* the application and comes back later; if you just need to track data when the user stays in the application, you do *not* need to watch and not even to use client-side storage: you just need a variable/property.

-- Unlike all other `Observable`s of this lib, this one won't auto-complete, as the purpose is to watch indefinitely.
+- Unlike all other `Observable`s of this lib, this one will not auto-complete, as the purpose is to watch indefinitely.
 So **be sure to unsubscribe**.

 - The lib can only detect changes in storage done *with this lib* (ie. via `set()` / `.delete()` or `.clear()`).
 It *cannot* detect external changes (for examples via the native `indexedDB` API or via another lib like `localForage`).

 ## Via manual subscription